yassu/RandomGetter/readme.rst

     $ random_getter.py [option]

-Note that no argument is required.
+Note that no arguments are required.

 For example,